RobertKozak/MonoMobile.Views/README.markdown

 	public EntryElement UserName { get; set; }

 if the Element is just declared and is null the ViewParser will create one for you and assign it our property or field.
-These is also known as Explicit Elements or Explicit UI.
+This is also known as Explicit Elements or Explicit UI.

 Dynamic Nature of Reflection and Databinding
 ============================================